-As an example, customers are particularly concerned about water leakages causing disruptions in a particular area.
+As an example, customers may be particularly concerned about water leakages causing disruptions in a particular area.
 Despite this, the business is meeting its licence requirements.
 Given the customer feedback, the business identifies the benefits and costs of addressing the problem, the associated performance metric outcome desired, and an associated incentive payment.

-We review proposed ODIs via a set of principles
+6.6.1 We review proposed ODIs via a set of principles